Regina George: 2004 film

-In Mean Girls (2004), Regina George lives with her mother June, who is shallow and self-absorbed, and a younger sister, Kylie.
+In Mean Girls (2004), Regina George lives with her mother June, who is shallow and self-absorbed, and wants to be a "cool mom".
+Her father is only seen once in the film; she also has a younger sister, Kylie.
 She attends a fictional North Shore High School.
 In the beginning of the movie, Regina is seen being carried by five boys on a field by protagonist Cady Heron, who has just moved from Africa.
-She is warned of Regina and told to avoid her by social outcasts Damian Leigh and Janis Ian, who describe her "fabulousness" as an "unattainable goal".
+Cady is warned of Regina and told to avoid her by social outcasts Damian Leigh and Janis Ian, who describe her "fabulousness" as an "unattainable goal".
 Regina is seen to be the subject of obsession by her classmates, with them idolizing her while regarding her with love, fear, loathing, and admiration at the same time.

 Soon after, Regina invites Cady to sit with her clique, the Plastics, at lunch.
 After an invitation to become part of the clique, Janis convinces Cady to pretend to be friends with Regina in order to get revenge after Regina socially ostracized Janis.
 It is later revealed that the pair were friends until 8th grade, when Regina spread a rumor that Janis was a lesbian.
 Regina invites Cady to her lavish house with the Plastics, where she shows her a "burn book", a journal the Plastics use to insult students and faculty at their school.
 After Regina learns Cady has a crush on her ex-boyfriend Aaron Samuels, she kisses him in front of Cady at a Halloween party, upsetting her.
 Regina and Aaron rekindle their relationship.

 Cady, Damian, and Janis decide to destroy Regina's "resources" for popularity by breaking Aaron and her up, tricking her into eating weight-gain protein bars, and turning the Plastics against each other.
 Regina is dethroned from queen bee status, with Cady taking her place.
 After finding out what Cady has done, Regina copies and distributes pages of her burn book around the school, framing Cady and former Plastic members Gretchen Wieners and Karen Smith as the authors of the book.
 The contents of the book spark fights around the school, leading to all junior girls being brought to the gymnasium by a teacher, Ms Norbury.
-When Regina refuses to apologize, Janis openly admits her plot to sabotage Regina's social status.
-Regina leaves the school furious, with Cady following her, attempting to apologize.
-After insulting Cady by calling her a "less-hot version" of her, a school bus hits Regina and breaks her spine.
+When Regina refuses to apologize, Janis openly admits her plot to sabotage the former's social status.
+Regina furiously leaves the school, with Cady following her, attempting to apologize.
+After Regina insults Cady by calling the latter a "less-hot version" of her, a school bus hits her and breaks her spine.

-After Cady wins Queen of the Spring Fling dance, she apologizes for her actions and distributes pieces of her plastic tiara to members of the crowd, including Regina.
-Regina takes up lacrosse to channel her anger and learns to change her behaviour.
+After Cady wins Queen of the Spring Fling dance, she apologizes for her actions and distributes pieces of her plastic tiara to members of the crowd, including Regina, who takes up lacrosse to channel her anger and learns to change her behaviour.
 The film ends with the Plastics breaking up and going their separate ways.